National Horseracing Museum: Collections and displays

 The museum's collections and displays are housed in the Trainer's House and King's Yard Stables.
 Exhibits relate to the history and science of horse racing and include paintings, jockey silks worn by Lester Piggott and Frankie Dettori, a racehorse simulator which visitors can try out, and other racing memorabilia.
 As well as permanent displays, the museum curates temporary exhibitions, for example, the horseracing board games exhibition in 2025.
 There is also a gift shop and second-hand bookshop in the Trainer's House, and a cafe and restaurant and statue of Frankel in the courtyard.
-The museum also hosts events, concerts, workshops, and activities for children.
+The museum hosts events, concerts, workshops, and activities for children.